jacob-reco/java/README.md

 # Java
-A repository for learning how to build basic Java apps.
+A repository for learning how to build basic Java apps